LeadsOnDemand/LetsPlayWar/README.md

-# Let's Play War (ATTENTION: WE COULD NOT PLAY YET!!!)
+# Let's Play War (ATTENTION: WE COULD NOT PLAY MORE THAN ONE ROUND...)

 ## Technologies (3-tier architecture)
 > * **Front-end**: **React-Redux** (built with: "**create-react-app**"),